ivs-kuleuven/platosim3/docs/source/ConfigurationFile.md

 ### <a name=vignetting></a>Vignetting

+The overall vignetting can be computed by summing the contributions of natural an mechanical vignetting.

-Vignetting is the brightness attenuation towars the edges of the FOV.
+Natural vignetting is the brightness attenuation towards the edges of the FOV, introduced by the view factor of the entrance pupil.
+Mechanical vignetting is due to the introduced downsizing of the lenses clear apertures.

-#### <a name="vignettingExpectedValue"></a>Vignetting: ExpectedValue
+#### <a name="naturalVignettingExpectedValue"></a>Vignetting: NaturalVignetting: ExpectedValue
 <i>Allowed values:</i> \f$\in \f$ [0,1]

-Expected value of the throughput efficiency due to vignetting (i.e. the mean over all pixels of one detector).
+Expected value of the throughput efficiency due to natural vignetting (i.e. the mean over all pixels of one detector).

+#### <a name="mechanicalVignettingRadiusFOV"></a>Vignetting: MechanicalVignetting: RadiusFOV
+<i>Allowed values:</i> > 0

+Radius of the FOV, expressed in degrees.
+Beyond this radius all incoming flux (apart from the cosmic hits) is shielded off.

 ### <a name=contamination></a>Contamination